overleaf/overleaf/CONTRIBUTING.md

 Thank you for reading this!
 If you'd like to report a bug or join in the development of ShareLaTeX, then here are some notes on how to do that.

-*Note that ShareLaTeX is actually made up of many seperate repositories (a list is available [here](https://github.com/sharelatex/sharelatex/blob/master/README.md#other-repositories)).*
+*Note that ShareLaTeX is actually made up of many separate repositories (a list is available [here](https://github.com/sharelatex/sharelatex/blob/master/README.md#other-repositories)).*

 Reporting bugs and opening issues